-One thief would buy a ticket on the bus from Girona Airport to Barcelona, stowing his suitcase in the compartment below.
-As soon as the bus set off his contortionist companion would emerge from the suitcase and begin going through all the other passengers' bags.
-At the end of the journey he would stuff himself and all his new loot back into the case and wait to be collected.
+One thief buys a ticket on the bus from Girona Airport to Barcelona, stowing his suitcase in the compartment below.
+As soon as the bus sets off, his contortionist companion emerges from the suitcase and begins going through other passengers' bags.
+At the end of the journey, he squeezes himself and his stolen goodies into the suitcase and waits to be collected.
 The cunning ploy was only discovered when thief number one failed to pick up his buddy after one trip.

-We're not suggesting there are more of these flexible felons operating but it does highlight the need to keep your valuables close when travelling on buses or trains.
-If you're going to stow your luggage, make sure not to leave your wallet, passport, camera or any cash inside.
+We're not suggesting this is a common occurrence in Spain, or that there are more of these flexible felons out there, but it serves as a reminder to keep your valuables close when traveling on public transport.
+If you're going to stow your luggage, don't leave your wallet, passport, camera or any cash inside your stowed-away luggage.

-Their approach is a little more subtle than wheeling out the cannons.
-They'll try to convince you to pull over, by indicating there's something wrong with your car or that you've damaged theirs.
-When you stop to take a look, they will either forcefully rob you or sneak off with anything they can grab while you're busy looking under the hood.
-Some even wait in rest stops, puncturing tires and following victims down the road until they stop to change it.
+Their approach is subtle.
+They'll try to convince you to pull over, by indicating there's something wrong with your car or that you've damaged their vehicle.
+When you stop to take a look, they will either forcefully rob you, or sneak off with anything they can grab while you're busy looking under the hood.
+Some of these trouble-makers will wait at rest stops, puncturing tires and following victims down the road until they stop to change it.

-If at all possible, avoid stopping on isolated stretches of road, especially during the night.
-The exits from Malaga airport and the surrounding highways are known targets for these gangs, as is the AP7 Highway from between Barcelona and the French border.
+If at all possible, avoid stopping on isolated stretches of road in Spain, especially during the night.
+The exits from Malaga airport and the surrounding highways are known targets for these gangs, as well as the AP7 Highway between Barcelona and the French border.

-In the middle of 2011 the Barcelona city council began pasting up posters calling for a stop to antisocial behaviour.
-Written in English and French the campaign clearly targets tourists and urges us not to urinate in public, buy from hawkers, drink in public or obtain sexual services.
-Hefty fines are listed for each offence.
+Hostility towards travelers due to over-tourism is an increasing issue across Europe.
+In 2011, the Barcelona city council had to put posters up, calling for a stop to antisocial behavior.
+Written in English and French, the campaign targeted tourists, urging them not to urinate in public, buy from street vendors, drink in public or obtain sexual services.
+Hefty fines are listed for each offense.

-While it's a little rich for the council to be hoisting the responsibility for street crime and antisocial behaviour onto tourists, (everyone knows where the hawkers, prostitutes and dealers loiter, why not target the source?) there is a lesson to be learned here.
-If you buy into illegal activity or allow yourself to become a victim you are perpetuating the cycle and stimulating street crime.
+While it may seem unfair for the responsibility to fall on visitors, there is a lesson to be learned here: If you buy into illegal activity, travel irresponsibly, don't show respect to the places you visit or allow yourself to become a victim of crime, you are perpetuating the cycle and stimulating street crime.

-Just by being a little more careful you can help tackle the problem for future visitors and for the locals.
+By being more careful, you can help tackle the problem for future visitors and for the locals.

-The ETA primarily used targeted attacks against individuals or organisations, rather than civilians.
-However, tourists have been caught up in attacks in the past and even distant or hoax attacks can cause major delays and disruptions.
+The ETA primarily used targeted attacks against individuals or organizations, rather than civilians.
+However, tourists have been caught up in attacks in the past, and even distant or hoax attacks have caused major delays and disruptions to travel plans.

-Even though the threat of interprovincial violence is diminished, Spain remains at risk of attacks by Islamic extremists.
+Though the threat of interprovincial violence is diminished, Spain remains at risk of terrorist attacks.